gauravcodepro/tairaccession/README.md

 ## License

-`tairaccession` was created by Gaurav Sablok, University of Pretoria, South Africa.
-I currently work at University of Pretoria, South Africa *Faculty of Natural and Agricultural Sciences* Room 7-35, Agricultural Sciences Building University of Pretoria, Private Bag X20 Hatfield 0028, South Africa
-It is licensed under the terms of the MIT license.
+`tairaccession` was created by Gaurav Sablok, It is licensed under the terms of the MIT license.

 ## Credits